Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: PROPOSED APPROACH

 \subsection{Computing Task Groups}

 Creating task groups is a set partitioning problem.
 Formally, it can be defined as partitioning $\mathcal{T}$ into a partition $P = \left\lbrace \pi_1 \dots \pi_M \right\rbrace$ such that

 \begin{itemize} \item $\bigcup_{i = 1}^{M} \pi_i = \mathcal{T}$; and \item $\pi_i \cap \pi_j = \emptyset \;\forall\; 1 \le i, j \le M ~\text{and}~ i \neq j$ \end{itemize} We assign a score to every partition $P$, based on the tasks in each group $\pi_i$, which we define momentarily.
 Intuitively, this score should be higher when similar tasks are grouped and lower when conflicting tasks are assigned to the same task group.
 This score is determined by evaluating the affinity of each task with other tasks within its respective group.
-Our objective is to find a partition with the highest score.
+Our objective is to find the partition that maximizes the score.

 First, we assign a score to each task $t$ in a task group $\pi_i$ as